BjornMelin/ai-job-scraper/docs/adrs/ADR-031-tenacity-retry-strategy.md

 ## Decision

-We will adopt **Tenacity v9.0.0+** for HTTP requests, database operations, and workflow coordination.
-AI inference resilience is delegated to **LiteLLM configuration** per **ADR-006** canonical implementation, which provides comprehensive built-in reliability through automatic retries, fallback routing, cooldown management, and connection pooling.
-All AI retry complexity is handled by config/litellm.yaml, eliminating custom retry patterns.
+We will adopt **Tenacity v9.0.0+** exclusively for non-AI operations: HTTP requests, database operations, and workflow coordination. **AI inference retry logic is completely eliminated** from this ADR and delegated to LiteLLM configuration per **ADR-006**, which provides comprehensive built-in reliability through automatic retries, fallback routing, and cooldown management via config/litellm.yaml.

 ## High-Level Architecture